linpengcheng/PurefunctionPipelineDataflow/README.md

     industry standard system, Just like the computer hardware interface standard specification, Hardware is a function, interface is a data standard specification.
 Data is transferred between hardware (functions).
   - Storage Management(buffers, caches, databases, etc.): Inventory management
-  - In large business, `process first thinking` is based on the credential(evidence).
+  - In a large business, `process first thinking` is based on the credential(evidence).
 This credential is data.
-    Credentials (data) flow through the process to form a dataflow.
+    Credentials (data) flow through the nodes in the process to form a data stream.
-    Every node in the process is a pipe (pure function).
+    Every node in the process is a pipe-function (pure function).
     This is the `Pure Function Pipeline Data Flow`.
   - Boeing aircraft pulse production line technology, just like confluence technology of rivers from the source to the sea.
     It's also a variant of the **Gantt Chart**.